Master of Public Health in Interdisciplinary Training in Population Health Overview

 Students may select from 17 interdisciplinary certificates.
 BU MPH certificates are offered in two categories: 1) functional areas, which reflect interdisciplinary skill bases, and 2) context areas, which reflect key populations or areas of interest within public health.
 Students who elect to complete only a functional certificate may round out their required MPH credits (48) with elective courses.

 Functional Areas—16 credits.
-One required; students may take two.
+One required.

 - Community Assessment, Program Design, Implementation, and Evaluation

 - Design and Conduct of Public Health Research

 - Epidemiology and Biostatistics

 - Health Communication and Promotion